 Having the right financial KPIs and non-financial Metrics will help you achieve your SMART goals.

-Alternatives To SMART Goals
+Alternatives to SMART Goals

 SMART goals work well within a known environment and a relatively short time frame.
 They are less useful for ambitious long-term goals, or goals focussed on continuous growth rather than a specific achievement.

-Both MIT’s FAST goals and the CLEAR method, developed by Olympic Gold medalist Adam Kreek, focus much more on collaboration and communication of goals.
+Both MIT’s FAST goals and the CLEAR method, developed by Olympic Gold medallist Adam Kreek, focus much more on collaboration and communication of goals.
 They have an emphasis on adapting the goals as you progress and learn.

 But even so, they all stress the importance of measuring your progress.
 And that’s where KPIs and Metrics are the cornerstone of that measurement.
 The key is then to regularly discuss with your team what is working and what’s not so that you can change what you are doing to achieve your goals.

-How Do KPIs And Metrics Work In Calxa?
+How Do KPIs and Metrics Work in Calxa?

 In Calxa, you use the KPI Builder to develop the formulas for your KPIs.
 These are based on Account Groups and Non-Financial Metrics.
 The formulas can be very simple, or they can be complex and span several lines.
+Bear in mind that you can report directly on Metrics anywhere in Calxa where you can choose KPIs.

 KPI Account Groups